A short description of the method used to perform the test

 Hippuric Acid, U

 Lists additional common names for a test, as an aid in searching

 Benzyl Alcohol Metabolite

 Defines the optimal specimen required to perform the test and the preferred volume to complete testing

-Send 3 mL from a random urine collection.
-Send specimen refrigerated in a plastic urine container.
+Collection Instructions: Collect 3 mL random urine specimen at end of shift.
+Send specimen refrigerated in a plastic, preservative-free urine container.

 Specimen Minimum Volume

 Defines the amount of sample necessary to provide a clinically relevant result as determined by the Testing Laboratory

 Reject Due To

 Identifies specimen types and conditions that may cause the specimen to be rejected